Abu Dhabi Metro: Plan

-The metro will mainly connect the proposed Central Business District with Sowwah Island, Reem Island, Saadiyat Island, Yas Island, Abu Dhabi International Airport, Sheikh Zayed Grand Mosque, Masdar City, Capital City District, Emerald Gateway, Zayed Sports City and ADNEC.
+The metro will mainly connect the proposed Central Business District with Sowwah Island, Reem Island, Saadiyat Island, Yas Island, Zayed International Airport, Sheikh Zayed Grand Mosque, Masdar City, Capital City District, Emerald Gateway, Zayed Sports City and ADNEC.

 Construction

 Firms interested in bidding for contracts on phase 1 of the project were due to submit statements of intent to the government by mid June 2013.

 The Department of Transport has planned phase 1 for construction in three contracts: